 Defined Flying Challenges

 First of all, this is not a book aimed at skygods, nor is it in any way a site guide.
 At its core is PILOT DEVELOPMENT.

 The main aim is to provide a set of flying challenges that can be attempted on, and from some of the best flying sites in the UK.
-In other words, the hills of the Lake District, Yorkshire Dales and the Pennine and out-lying regions around the Trough of Bowland/Ribble Valley.
+In other words, the hills of the Lake District, Yorkshire Dales and the Pennine plus out-lying regions around the Trough of Bowland/Ribble Valley.
 It is designed to add a little spice and focus to a day's flying.

 The routes are roughly equally spread across four gradings, making the easiest well within the capabilities of competent CP rated pilots.
 For those wishing a wider view than their local club sites, then it opens up neighbouring areas to a more informed visit.
-If you have a higher pilot rating, the harder challenges await and are a good way of learning even more about weather, flying conditions and provide a deeper understanding of youself, your wing or an area.
+If you have a higher pilot rating, the harder challenges await and are a good way of learning even more about weather, flying conditions and provide a deeper understanding of yourself, your wing or an area/site.

 If you put all of the above together, you could say it's aimed at the majority of us strivers and wannabees.
 Essentially, it's about pilot development.

 " ...... focused challenges at all levels ...."